Freedom House annual report: Democracy slides down in Pakistan, India, 66 other countries

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Political rights and civil liberties declined in Pakistan, India and Britain along with sixty-five other countries of the world in 2018, according to the annual report of the Freedom House, a US-based watchdog.
+ISLAMABAD: The political rights and civil liberties declined in Pakistan, India and Britain along with 65 other countries of the world in 2018, according to the annual report of the Freedom House, a US-based watchdog.

-Political rights and civil liberties dipped in a total of sixty-eight countries including Pakistan and India while only fifty countries made gains.
+Political rights and civil liberties dipped in a total of 68 countries including Pakistan and India while only 50 countries made gains.
 But there was no improvement in these spheres in countries like the United States.

+The Freedom House is a US government-funded NGO that describes itself as a "clear voice for democracy and freedom around the world" although critics have stated that the organisation is biased towards US interests.

 These companies, the report said, should use internal expertise to help counter Chinese state censorship and protect the public.
 The technology sector should assist users in China by developing accessible tools that keep pace with innovations by the Chinese government and complicit Chinese firms.
 For example, leading international companies could develop mobile phone applications that enhance digital security, enable the sharing of images in a way that evades artificial intelligence–driven censorship, and incorporate circumvention capabilities into apps focused on other services.